-Retaining and enhancing Fircrest's high quality of life and special character is very important to Fircrest citizens.
+Retaining and enhancing Fircrest's high quality of life and special character is important to Fircrest citizens.
 A variety of mechanisms is used to protect and enhance the city's quality of life and character as the community continues to grow.
-For example, height and bulk regulations are used to ensure that buildings within various areas of the city fit those locations and are compatible in scale with adjacent structures.
+For example, form-based codes are used to achieve development that exhibits the highest standards of urban design, architecture, and landscaping with a focus on the design of the public realm - the public space defined by the exterior of buildings and the surrounding streets and open space.
+Height and bulk regulations are used to ensure that buildings within various areas of the city fit those locations and are compatible in scale with adjacent structures.
 Intensity or density regulations control the amount of a particular use that is allowed and are used to achieve compatibility between uses, protect environmentally sensitive areas, and ensure that public facilities are not overloaded.
-Performance standards limit and often prohibit pollution discharges to the environment, stormwater drainage and sanitary sewers to ensure that uses are compatible and safe and that Fircrest's commercial mixed use and neighborhood commercial areas remain desirable places for business.
+Performance standards limit and often prohibit pollution discharges to the environment, stormwater drainage and sanitary sewers to ensure that uses are compatible and safe and that Fircrest's mixed-use and neighborhood commercial areas remain desirable places for business.

 Fircrest's preferred land use pattern recognizes that many uses can be good neighbors if designed and developed well.
 Some activities such as noise or fumes may create impacts which adversely affect other uses.
-Fircrest's overall policy is to minimize adverse impacts on sensitive, lower-intensity uses, such as residences.
+Fircrest's overall policy is to minimize adverse impacts on sensitive, lower intensity uses, such as residences.

-Ensure that future growth and development protect and enhance the City's quality of life and character, and are compatible with existing community fabric.
+Ensure that future growth and development protect and enhance the City's quality of life and character and are compatible with existing community fabric.

-The city should refine and maintain development regulations to promote compatibility between uses; retain and enhance desired neighborhood character; ensure adequate light, air and open space; protect and improve environmental quality; and manage potential impacts on public facilities and services.
+The city should refine and maintain development regulations to promote compatibility between uses; retain and enhance desired neighborhood character and the public realm; ensure adequate light, air and open space; protect and improve environmental quality; and manage potential impacts on public facilities and services.
 Through these regulations address features, including but not limited to:

-- Impervious surface area and lot coverage;
+- Impervious surface area and lot coverage.

-- Building height, bulk, placement and separation;
+- Building height, bulk, placement, and separation.

-- Development intensity;
+- Development intensity.

 - Access and connections for walking and bicycling; and

 - Landscaping.